Effective and Imperceptible Adversarial Textual Attack via Multi-objectivization: Experiments

 Among the five datasets, the first three belong to the task of text classification (including news categorization and sentiment analysis), while the last two belong to the task of textual entailment.
+Previous studies~\cite{ZangQYLZLS20,RenDHC19} often selected a limited number (typically 1000) of correctly classified testing instances as the original input for attacking.
+However, this can introduce a selection bias for evaluating the attack performance.
+To address this issue, we used all the correctly classified testing instances for attacking, which usually led to a significantly larger number of used testing instances than previous studies (as shown in the last column of Table~\ref{tab:datas_models}).

-For each dataset, we trained three NLP models on the training set, and achieved test accuracy similar to the state-of-the-art.
-We then used them as target models in the experiments.
-Specifically, for text classification task, the models are word-based convolutional neural network (WordCNN) \cite{Kim14}, word-based long-short term memory (WordLSTM) \cite{hochreiter1997long}, and bidirectional encoder representations from transformers (BERT) \cite{DevlinCLT19}; for textual entailment task, the models are ESIM \cite{ChenZLWJI17}, Infersent \cite{ConneauKSBB17}, and fine-tuned BERT \cite{DevlinCLT19}.
+For each dataset, we trained three NLP models using the training instances and then used them as target models in the experiments.
+Specifically, for text classification task, the models were word-based convolutional neural network (WordCNN) \cite{Kim14}, word-based long-short term memory (WordLSTM) \cite{hochreiter1997long}, and bidirectional encoder representations from transformers (BERT) \cite{DevlinCLT19}; for textual entailment task, the models were ESIM \cite{ChenZLWJI17}, Infersent \cite{ConneauKSBB17}, and fine-tuned BERT \cite{DevlinCLT19}.
+These models employed the three mainstream architectures in NLP: LSTM, Transformer, and CNN, and all of these models could achieve the state-of-the-art testing accuracy.
+Thus, the inclusion of these diverse models enabled a comprehensive assessment of the attack approaches against the most popular NLP models.
 Table~\ref{tab:datas_models} summarizes all the datasets and target models.
+From the perspective of optimization, each unique pair of data set and target model corresponded to a specific sub-class of instances of Problem~(\ref{eq:problem_definition}).
+Therefore, the attack approaches would be tested on 15 different sub-classes of problem instances, containing \textit{44237} instances in total, which was expected to be sufficient for assessing their performance~\cite{LiuTL020}. }